petyaracz/Racz2024b/Readme.md

 - K Nearest Neighbours
 - the Generalised Context Model
-- the Tiny Overlap Finder, an R-based algorithm under development, extremely heavily influenced by the Minimal Generalisation Learner.
-(I don’t call this RMGL or something like that because it gives a different output from the java MGL)
+- an R-based, specific implementation of the Minimal Generalisation Learner

 There are three word distance measures: